ping-edward-mike/ping-edward-mike/README.md

 > CCNA Certified 1st Line IT Support | Aspiring Network Engineer

 I am passionate about supporting end users, managing IT infrastructure, and ensuring smooth operations in Windows environments.
-I am currently seeking an **IT Support role** with the goal of building a career in networking.
-This year, I plan to begin preparing for **CCNP ENCOR** to further develop my networking expertise.
+I am currently seeking an IT Support role while building a career in networking.
+After focused preparation for CCNA, I plan to begin studying for CCNP ENCOR in March 2026 to further develop my networking expertise.

 ---